Skip to main content

 This means that JIT could be used best when the market demand for the products can be forecasted with high accuracy, demand is without sudden fluctuations, and when you have highly reliable vendors.

-Just-in-Time Manufacturing advantages
+Just-in-Time manufacturing advantages

 When companies put the proper time and effort into implementing a just-in-time manufacturing system, they can expect to see a sweeping impact on their productivity, risk management, and operating costs.
 Here are some of the benefits that JIT manufacturers worldwide are experiencing:

-Just-in-Time Manufacturing risks
+Just-in-Time manufacturing risks

 For the most part, businesses that employ just-in-time manufacturing practices will see lower inventory levels, reduced cycle times, faster times to market, and reduced operating costs.
 But there are risks, especially for smaller companies.
 One supplier that experiences a breakdown and can’t deliver the materials that a company needs can disrupt or shut down the entire production process.